Phase 1 Construction

 Soft Surface Design

 On August 22, 2012, Dallas City Council approved $400K in Design District TIF funds to be used for design of the Trinity Strand soft surface trail.
 This trail will travel along the old Trinity River channel and run parallel (on the opposite side of the channel) to the concrete trail we are building in Phase 1, thus giving us another 2 miles of soft surface trail in addition to the 2.5 miles of concrete trail in Phase 1.
 The soft surface trail may be used by pedestrians and runners and the concrete trail will be open to all non-motorized traffic, including bicycles.
-Design activities on the soft surface portion began fall 2012 and will be completed by early 2014.
+Design activities on the soft surface portion began fall 2012 and will be completed by June 2014.

 Trinity Strand Trail/Katy Trail Master Plan Completed